-In a nutshell, Personality Types or Traits are important because each person reacts to and solves fears in different ways.
+In a nutshell, Personality Types or Traits are essential because each person reacts to and solves fears in different ways.
 The traits provide the maps.
-And, the four Personality Types use different map makers, adopt different techniques for handling stress, are inhibited by different biases, and are attracted to different Joys.
+And the four Personality Types use different map makers, adopt different techniques for handling stress, are inhibited by different biases, and are attracted to other Joys.

 All four types are illustrated in the cartoon of the pianist.
 Although each has a name tag, can you guess the four traits?

 A. Personality Types Are Unique to Each Person.

 How an individual’s personality traits are related to fears is as unique as fingerprints.
 People pay psychiatrists thousands of dollars for the answer.
-And psychiatrists all ask this same cliché question – “How did that make you feel?”
+And psychiatrists all ask this cliché question – “How did that make you feel?”